 Just as consumer behavior, eCommerce and bricks-and-mortar retail are evolving at a breakneck pace, so too is the food hall movement.
 In this report, Food Halls 3.0: The Evolution Continues, we explore the most noteworthy trends in food hall development including expansion into different types of CRE, the impact of branding, space design, integrating entertainment elements and much more.

-Click the buttons to the left to read why Globe Street has declared 2019 as “The Year of the Food Hall.”
+Download the report directly from this web page and read why Globe Street has declared 2019 as “The Year of the Food Hall.”